Albania (album)

-Albania (Greek: Αλβανία) is the name of a studio album by popular Greek singer Marinella.
+Albania (Greek: Αλβανία) is the name of a studio album by Greek singer Marinella.
 It was released on 9 October 1973 by PolyGram Records in Greece with lyrics about the Greco-Italian War of '40.
 Marinella made her debut performance with a concert in the Municipal Theater of Piraeus, conducted by Giorgos Katsaros, on the eve of Ohi Day, with live streaming by EIRT, on 27 October 1973.

 This album was issued in mono and stereo.
 The stereo version of this album was released on CD in 1994 by PolyGram.
 In 2007, Universal Music Greece granted a licensed re-release to Athens-based Espresso newspaper for their Chrysi Diskothiki (Golden Record Library), the re-release contained the same tracks as the original album.